 Outriggers should be washed with fresh water, a mild soap and a soft cloth.
 The outrigger holders are easy to reach, unlike the poles which should at least be sprayed down with fresh water.
-Never use acidic or abrasive cleaners to clean your outriggers.
+Never use acidic or abrasive cleaners on outriggers.